Hopper Travel App Review for 2024

 There are a lot of apps out there that claim to help Canadians travel for less.
-This week, we decided to take a look at Hopper, a travel app that says they help save money on flights, accommodations, and car rentals.
+This week, we decided to take a look at Hopper, the most downloaded travel app in North America.
+It’s a travel app that says they help save money on flights, accommodations, and car rentals.
 Is Hopper worth the hype?
-Let's see.
+Let’s see.

 Booking hotels through Hopper